2018 Featured Authors

 Donia Bijan is a Bay Area chef and author who left her native Iran in 1978 during the Islamic Revolution.
 After graduating from UC Berkeley, she attended the Cordon Bleu in Paris and ran her own restaurant, L’Amie Donia, in Palo Alto, for ten years.
 Her well-acclaimed memoir, Maman’s Homesick Pie, was published in 2011.
 Her novel, The Last Days of Café Leila, about a young woman returning to her native Iran was published in 2017.

-SOLD OUT Gregory Crouch is a writer who specializes in adventurous and historic subjects.
+Gregory Crouch is a writer who specializes in adventurous and historic subjects.
 He is the author of the true-life World War II flying adventure China’s Wings and the alpine memoir Enduring Patagonia.
 Among many articles, Crouch has written about a U.S.-Iranian climbing exchange in Iran, cave exploration in Oman, winter mountaineering in Patagonia, and Mount Everest.
 For five years, he was a Senior Contributing Editor at Climbing, focused on writing personality profiles of famous climbers.
 Crouch graduated from West Point but left the Army to pursue other interests, mostly in adventure travel, rock and ice climbing, and high-stakes international mountaineering.
 Along the way, he became a writer.
 Crouch lives in the San Francisco Bay Area with his son, Ryan.

-SOLD OUT Jason Fagone is a journalist who covers science, technology, and culture.
+Jason Fagone is a journalist who covers science, technology, and culture.
 Currently a narrative writer at the San Francisco Chronicle, he has been a contributing editor with the Huffington Post Highline, and his stories have appeared in GQ, Esquire, The Atlantic, The New York Times Magazine, and Mother Jones.
 His most recent book, The Woman Who Smashed Codes, is about a puzzle-solving heroine of the world wars.
 He lives in San Francisco.

 Shanna Farrell is an interviewer at UC Berkeley’s Oral History Center, where she works on a wide variety of projects and specializes in contemporary cocktail culture.
 She is the author of Bay Area Cocktails: A History of Culture, Community and Craft.
 Her writing has appeared in PUNCH, Distilled Stories, the San Francisco Chronicle, Edible San Francisco, Edible East Bay, Berkeleyside Nosh, and the Oral History Review.
 She is the co-host of the Prix Fixe podcast, a show about the intersection of food and drink.